29-Year-Old Pitcher – Oakland Athletics

 Eric O'Flaherty Contract Information:

-Signed a one-year, $4.32 million contract with the Braves in January 2013, avoiding arbitration.
+Signed a two-year, $7 million contract with the A's in January of 2014.

 To instantly reveal our fantasy analysis of every player – including Eric O'Flaherty – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Eric O'Flaherty|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Eric O'Flaherty|

 |Rest Of Season||Subscribe now to see our Rest Of Season projections for Eric O'Flaherty||3-Year Averages||53||0||0||49.7||39||8||2||41||15||2||1||0||2||24||1.45||1.09|

 |Last 14 Days

 4 Games: Avg.
 1.3 IP/G

 7 Games: Avg.
 1.1 IP/G